p PROVSIONS

 Impairment of financial assets

-The Company follows 'Simplified approach' for recognition of loss allowance on trade receivables under which Company does not track changes in credit risk.
-Rather, it recognises loss allowance based on lifetime expected credit losses at each reporting date, right from its initial recognition.
+The Company follows 'Simplified approach’ for recognition of loss allowance on trade receivables under which Company does not track changes in credit risk.
+Rather, i recognises loss allowance based on lifetime expected credit losses at each reporting date, right from its initial recognition.

 Impairment of non financial assets

-The Company assesses at each balance sheet date whether there is any indication that an asset or a group of assets (cash generating unit) may be impaired.
-If any such indication exists, the Company estimates the recoverable amount of the asset or cash generating unit.
 The recoverable amount is the greater of the asset’s net selling price and value in use.
 In assessing value in use, the estimated future cash flows are discounted to the present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 In determining net selling price, recent market transactions are taken into account, if available.
 If no such transactions can be identified, an appropriate valuation model is used.
 If such recoverable amount of the asset or the recoverable amount of the cash-generating unit to which the asset belongs is less than its carrying amount, the carrying amount is reduced to its recoverable amount.
 The reduction is treated as an impairment loss and is recognised in the Statement of Profit and Loss.
 If at the balance sheet date there is an indication that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the asset is reflected at the recoverable amount subject to a maximum of depreciable historical cost, had no impairment been recognised.

 Defined benefit plans (gratuity benefits)

-The cost of the defined benefit plan and other postemployment benefits and the present value of such obligation are determined using actuarial valuations.
+The cost of the defined benefit plan and other post¬ employment benefits and the present value of such obligation are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions that may differ from actual developments in the future.
 These include determination of the discount rate, future salary increases, mortality rates and attrition rate.
-Due to the complexities involved in the valuation and its long term nature, a defined benefit obligation is highly sensitive
+Due to the complexities involved in the valuation and its long term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
+All assumptions are reviewed at each reporting date.

 Assumptions & Estimates